GervinFung/gitignored/README.md

 Refer to `.env.example` which is an example file for you to know what key-value pairs are needed to develop this project

-Then, create an `.env` file and copy the key-value pairs to it and then change the values
+Then, create an `.env` file for development and an `.env.test` file for testing.
+Then copy the key-value pairs to it and then add the values

 #### Production and Staging

-Refer to `.env.production.example` to know what key-value pairs are needed for deployment
+Refer to `.env.deployment.example` to know what key-value pairs are needed for deployment

+Then, you can either

-Then, create an `.env.production` file and copy the key-value pairs to it and then change the values
+1. Create an `.env.production` and/or `env.staging` file and copy the key-value pairs to it and then add the values
+2. Add the key-value pairs to your hosting platform

 ## Contribution